-DQS shall issue a DQS Certificate (herein referred to as “Certificate”) to Client upon Client’s fulfillment of all certification requirements and contractual obligations.
+DQS shall issue a DQS Certificate (herein referred to as “Certificate”) and deliver it to Client upon Client’s fulfillment of all certification requirements and contractual obligations.
 The certification decision is the sole responsibility of the accredited and issuing DQS group company, based on the auditor’s recommendation for issue and all audit results, as recorded in the audit report.
 DQS certificates are valid for a limited period of time, usually a maximum of three years, commencing from the date of issuance.

 DQS commits itself to protect the confidentiality of all confidential information of Client that is not publicly available and that is made available to DQS in the context of its activities on Client’s premises, whether this information relates to internal matters of Client or to its business relations.
 This also applies to the verbal and written results of the audit.
 DQS will disclose confidential information to third parties only with the written authorization of Client, unless explicitly provided otherwise in these Auditing and Certification Regulations.

 DQS is entitled to maintain and publish a register of all Clients holding a current DQS certification.
 This publication contains the name and address of the certified organization as well as the scope and reference standard/specification and certification status.
 Client hereby consents to the publication of such information hereunder.

-DQS issues certificates confirming the conformity of the Client’s management system to selected national and international standards as well as to recognized industry- or customer specific requirements, when the Client has demonstrated in an audit that all applicable requirements have been fulfilled.
+DQS issues certificates confirming the conformity of the Client’s management system to selected national and international standards as well as to recognized industry- or customer-specific requirements, when the Client has demonstrated in an audit that all applicable requirements have been fulfilled.
 The Client is entitled to use the certificate and the related certification marks to promote confidence with business partners.
 Upon issuance of a Certificate, an ongoing surveillance service will be established to ensure that conformity of the management system is maintained continuously.
 The establishment and maintenance of certification is contingent upon the execution of the auditing and certification agreement and the continued adherence to its terms and conditions by the Client.
 Client agrees to cooperate with DQS in ascertaining the facts if it is reported that Client‘s management system, processes, goods or services are not in conformance with regulatory, statutory, certification or other applicable requirements, including sharing such information as Client acquires regarding the reported nonconformance, and to take and report to DQS on any corrective action necessary.
 Client agrees that the surveillance service, such as advancement audits, and any special audits conducted by DQS are designed to serve only as a check on the means the Client exercises to determine conformance of its management system with certification requirements, and that Client is in no way relieved of its responsibility for its management system, processes, goods and services within the scope of certification.
 Certificates and Certification Marks may not be transferred to successors in title or other organizations.
 After a certification has expired or has been suspended, withdrawn or annulled, Client must desist from any promotion or other use of the certification.
 Client agrees to return the certificate following expiration, withdrawal or annulment.
 The right of retention is specifically excluded.

 DQS may only issue Certificates if all requirements of the selected standard(s), specifications and contracts have been fulfilled following the certification (initial/re-certification).
 In case of non-fulfillment, the auditor documents the shortcomings in a nonconformity report and/or otherwise identifies the restraints which must be complied with in order for a certificate to be issued.
 All non-conformances or restraints shall be eliminated prior to the issuance of a DQS certificate.
 If necessary, DQS will repeat the audit partially or in full.
-If the nonconformances have not been eliminated or if the prerequisites for the granting of a certificate have not been achieved even after follow-up audits, the certification procedure will be concluded by the issuance of a report without a certificate.
+If the non-conformances have not been eliminated or if the prerequisites for the granting of a certificate have not been achieved even after follow-up audits, the certification procedure will be concluded by the issuance of a report without a certificate.